-Make a fashion statement on the beach by following these seven steps to sew summertime cover-up—or caftan—that is light and flowy.
+Make a fashion statement on the beach by following 7 steps to sew a summertime cover-up —or caftan—that is light and flowy.

 It’s easy to design and create fun cover-ups you’ll love to wear based on a basic T-shirt pattern.
 We added length and width to this Simplicity 2190 View C shirt and turned it into a beautiful, ankle-length caftan.